UICrail/SemanticRSM/Code/Import/drawIO_import/readme.md

 _FR: traversées simples, traversées jonctions simples ou doubles; DE: Kreuzung resp. einfache - resp. doppelte Kreuzungsweiche_

 In the case of crossings, additional information is needed to distinguish between diamond / single slip / double slip crossings.
-Lacking such info, the user may choose to default all crossings to either double switch crossing (activated by user) or diamond crossing type (default option in the code).
+Lacking such info, the user may choose to default all crossings to either double switch crossing or diamond crossing type (default option in the code).

 In any case, a crossing is defined where exactly four linear elements converge at their extremities.
-Two intersecting track segments will be treated as a flyover.
+Two intersecting track segments in the drawing will be treated as a flyover.

 # Methodology